 N.B.
 You need a COGS Plus licence to connect any DMX hardware.

 Adding a DMX channel is not like adding other channels within COGS.
-You are given 512 (one universe) channels from the start, and you can name the channels to whatever you want.
+You are given 512 (one universe) channels, and you can name the channels whatever you want.
 However, you cannot re-patch channels to different channel numbers.
 The order of the channels is absolute, and this should be reflected in how you address and connect up your hardware.

 You can create names and add all your DMX actions before you connect any DMX hardware.